UrAvgCoder/Path-Finding-Visualization/README.md

+# Path Finding Visualization
+This is a simple project written using ReactJS to visualize two of the most propularly known Graph/Tree Algorithm for finding the shortest path between the source and destination nodes.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).